OctopusDeploy/docs/src/shared-content/scripts/create-a-lifecycle-scripts.include.md

         # Store call results
         $items += $resultSet.Items

-        # Check to see if resultset is bigger than page amount
+        # Check to see if result set is bigger than page amount
         if (($resultSet.Items.Count -gt 0) -and ($resultSet.Items.Count -eq $resultSet.ItemsPerPage))
         {
             # Increment skip count